What is marketing planning?

 Tactics to support marketing strategies.

-Tactics take many forms and can include advertising, direct mail, tradeshow participation, webinars, videos, search-engine optimization, public relations, corporate communications, social media, and a variety of other promotional activities.
+Tactics take many forms and can include advertising, direct mail, tradeshow participation, webinars, videos, search engine optimisation, public relations, corporate communications, social media, and a variety of other promotional activities.

 Without a budget, marketing planning is subject to debate, dispute, or uncertainty.
 There has to be an approved funding source to support the plan.